Susan is an internet marketing professional who regularly writes on Medium and is the author of two SEO books on Amazon.

 Here, it would be a good place to mention what your turn-around times are like.
 If you’re going to write the review within two weeks of receiving the product, that would be a fantastic bonus, since it shows dedication.

-Once you are sent makeup, and have reviewed it, it’s absolutely crucial that you send a link of your review or Instagram post to the company.
+Once you are sent makeup, and have reviewed it, it’s absolutely crucial that you send a link of your review or Instagram post to the company and make sure to thank them for sending you products to review also.
+By contacting them again, you're helping to establish a working relationship with this company and they may send you products in the future too!

 They’ll be able to read your review, even comment on it, or say thanks, and of course, this means you’ll develop a working relationship with the company.
 In the future, they might think of you and send you more products to review.
 Of course, if they’re particularly impressed by your review, they could potentially add you to their influencers list, so that whenever they create new products, they might ask you to review them.